ecetemizkalb/WordGame/README.md

-A word game written with JQuery.
+A word game implemented in JavaScript using the jQuery library.